 - Provides previously unpublished research on new approaches to integrating governance, the changing role of IT, and shared mobility initiatives

-- Links transportation and land use, climate change, poverty reduction, and gender, going well beyond the technical issues of transport planning to secure vastly improved outcomes
+- Links transportation and land use, climate change, and poverty reduction and gender, going well beyond the technical issues of transport planning

 - Highlights successful factors that have worked and how they can be tailored to different contexts

 - Includes learning aids, such as case studies, text boxes and chapter openers and summaries